Plaxtic/Lasm/README.md

 ![](imgs/example.png)

+# Live assembly shell

+Assembles, injects, and executes x86 CPU instuction. with view of stack and register state.

-Requires nasm and keystone assembler library
+Requires nasm and keystone assembler library.

 To place a label (save an address to jmp to), type a string with ':' at the end